Dishes With Dad

 Why this Recipe Works

-Store-bought Shake 'N Bake is a classic for a quick family dinner.
-But you can easily make this homemade shake and bake mix with common pantry ingredients and skip the artificial flavorings and preservatives in the boxed mix.
+Store-bought Shake 'N Bake is a classic dish for a quick family dinner.
+But you can easily make homemade shake and bake mix with common pantry ingredients and skip the artificial flavorings and preservatives that come along with the boxed mix.

 Ingredient Notes